San Romano, Lucca

 San Romano is a deconsecrated Roman Catholic Church located on Piazza San Romano in the center of Lucca, region of Tuscany, Italy.
 It stands adjacent to the Ducal Palace of Lucca.

+History

 The church was erected by the Dominican order in the second half of the 13th century with bricks from the razed Augusta fortress.
+The exterior remains unfinished.
 Inside is the tomb of San Romano, built in 1490 by Matteo Civitali.
 The church once held altarpieces by Fra Bartolomeo.
-The elegantly decorated interior nave is presently used as an auditorium.
+The elegantly decorated interior was refurbished in 1635 by the architect Vincenzo Buonamici.
+The nave is presently used as an auditorium.